VirgilSecurity/awesome-virgil/docs/crypto-library/v2/crypto.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Open Terminal.
-2. Check that all tools which are listed in the `build prerequisites <#build-prerequisites>`__ are available there.
+2. Check that all tools which are listed in the `Build prerequisites`__ are available there.

 -  for Windows compiler should be MSVC;
 -  for OS X build toolchain should be Xcode Toolchain.

-1. Check that all dependencies from the `table above <Step 1 - Choose target language and platform>`__ are
+1. Check that all dependencies from the table above in `Step 1 - Choose target language and platform`__ are
    accessible.
-2. Set environment variables according to the `table above <Step 1 - Choose target language and platform>`__.
+2. Set environment variables according to the table above in `Step 1 - Choose target language and platform`__.

 Step 3 - Get source code
 ~~~~~~~~~~~~~~~~~~~~~~~~